 “Molecular diagnostics, such as this saliva test, are really important developments for cancer detection, largely because by-products of the cancer development process circulate in the blood and in this case in saliva, and can be used to pick up cancers before they would cause any problems for the individual,” she said.

-“But like any other screening test, we need to know that they’re sensitive and that they’re reliable, but really importantly, that they would alter the natural history of the disease.
+“But like any other screening test, we need to know that they’re sensitive and that they’re reliable but, importantly, that they would alter the natural history of the disease.

 “Therefore meaning that they would perhaps reduce the amount of death or disability that the person incurs other than if it had been diagnosed a different way.”

-Professor Aranda said the potential benefits were for early detection in cancers that are currently difficult to detect.
+Professor Aranda said the potential benefits were for early detection of cancers that are currently difficult to detect.